galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    {: .question}
 >
 > 4. **Tabular to CSV** {% icon tool %}
+>    - You can find the option to convert
 >    - {% icon param-file %} *"tabular file"*: output of **Filter**
 >    - *"output csv Separator"*: `,`
 >    - *"Header in file"*: `Yes`
-> 5. Due to an issue related to the actual tabular to csv converter application to GBIF format, each `"` sign is triplicated on the resulting file.
-You need to replace `"""` by `"` using for example the **Replace** {% icon tool %} parts of text tool.
+> 5. Due to an issue related to the GBIF format, each `"` sign is triplicated on the resulting file.
+You need to replace `"""` for `"`, using for example the **Replace** {% icon tool %} parts of text tool.
 {: .hands_on}

-# Step 2: Development and evaluation of SDM using Wallace
+# Step 2: Development and evaluation of the SDM using Wallace

-[Wallace](https://wallaceecomod.github.io/) is a R Shiny app integrated into Galaxy.
-It provides an interactive environment for the rapid and effective development and evaluation of SDM, including data download, cleaning, partitioning, modeling, visualisation and predictions.
+[Wallace](https://wallaceecomod.github.io/) is an R Shiny app integrated into Galaxy.
+It provides an interactive environment for the rapid and effective development and evaluation of an SDM, including data download, cleaning, partitioning, modeling, visualisation and prediction.

 ## Transmit occurrence data from Galaxy to Wallace

-With this you can either upload file you've loaded earlier from Galaxy data or you can download data directly from Wallace.
+Here, you can either upload your Galaxy data or you can download data directly in Wallace.
 Let's use the data from your Galaxy history:

 > ### {% icon hands_on %} Hands-on: Launch Wallace
-> 1. Verify your current history is the history containing previous filtered occurences data.
+> 1. Verify your current history has the filtered occurences data.
-> 2. Open {% tool [Wallace](interactive_tool_wallace) %} in Galaxy or click here to [open the tool](https://ecology.usegalaxy.eu/root?tool_id=interactive_tool_wallace) and click on execute
+> 2. Open {% tool [Wallace](interactive_tool_wallace) %} in Galaxy or click here to [open the tool](https://ecology.usegalaxy.eu/root?tool_id=interactive_tool_wallace) and click on execute.
 > 3. Go to User > Active InteractiveTools, then click on the active InteractiveTool named `Wallace visualisation`
 > 4. In Wallace
->    0. Due to an issue related to last wallace Docker update, a manual fix is proposed waiting for a better solution.
-You first have to go to the **5 Partition Occs**, selecting *"Spatial Partition"* then for *"Options available"* selecting `Checkerboard 2 (k=4)` then click on the **Partition** button.
+>    0. Due to an issue related to last the Wallace Docker update, a manual fix is required.
+First go to the **5 Partition Occs**, select *"Spatial Partition"* then for *"Options available"* select `Checkerboard 2 (k=4)` then click on the **Partition** button.
 This will fix the issue so now you have the *"Aggregation Factor"* displayed.
 Sorry for the inconvenience.
 >    1. Go to **1 Occ Data**
 >    2. In **Obtain Occurrence Data**
 >       - *"Modules Available"*: `Galaxy History User`